techkrish/petclinic/README.md

 </blueprint>

 For more on blueprint see the blueprint tutorial or this overview of blueprint.

-GUI
+## GUI

 The petclinic gui project is an example how to implement your own PaaS+ Web Application by extending the basic UI framework.

+getModules()

+By implementing getModules(), different modules containing views can be added to the application. e.g. clinicModule is added in the demo which contains a view namely ClinicView.
+@Override
+ protected List<Module> getModules()
+ {
+   if (this.modules == null)
+   {
+     this.modules = new ArrayList<>();
+     this.clinicModule = new ClinicModule();
+     this.modules.add(this.clinicModule);
+     setDefaultView("overview");
+   }
+   return this.modules;
+ }

+getSettingsMenu()

+By implementing getSettingsMenu(), MenuBar can be customized to show the profile name, photo or logout button, . e.g. in the demo, first name and second name are showed with an arrow.
+Clicking on the arrow shows the possibility of logout.
+@Override
+  protected MenuBar getSettingsMenu()
+  {
+    if (PaasplusPetClinicSession.getCurrent().isAuthenticated())
+    {
+      final List<SettingsItem> items = new ArrayList<>();
+      final MenuBar.Command logoutCmd = new MenuBar.Command()
+      {
+        @Override
+        public void menuSelected(final MenuBar.MenuItem selectedItem)
+        {
+          logout();
+        }
+      };
+      items.add(new SettingsItem("logout", logoutCmd));
+      final Vet vet = (Vet) PaasplusPetClinicSession.getCurrent().getAttribute("USER");
+      return DefaultSettingsMenu.createSettingsMenu(vet.getFirstName() + " " + vet.getLastName(), null, items);
+    }
+    return null;
+  }

+Further navigation

+Right-Click on the row shows a menu for further navigating in the application, e.g. selecting details from the menu shows a window for the selected item.

-Feature
+## Feature and Deployment

-The feature project shows how to deploy your code using an Apache Karaf feature.
+The feature and deployment projects show how to deploy your code using an Apache Karaf feature and kar archivew.
 It uses feature dependency to install the required PaaS+ bundles automatically.

-The feature is deployed to karaf/deploy folder to be automatically deployed in the PaaS+ application.
+The kar archive is deployed to karaf/deploy folder to be automatically deployed in the PaaS+ application.